-A half-time assistantship (associateship) requires twenty hours of work per week, and a quarter-time assistantship (associateship) requires ten.
-Appointments rarely exceed these hours. (see also ASU TA/RA Handbook: https://graduate.asu.edu/ta-ra-handbook).
+A half-time assistantship (associateship) requires 20 hours of work per week, and a quarter-time assistantship (associateship) requires 10.
+Appointments rarely exceed these hours. (see also ASU TA/RA Handbook: https://graduate.asu.edu/current-students/policies-forms-and-deadlines/policy-manuals).

-All teaching assistants and research assistants (associates) are expected to report for work at the beginning of the academic year (approximately August 16 through May 15) to the faculty to whom they are assigned.
+All teaching assistants and research assistants (associates) are expected to report for work at the beginning of the academic year (approximately August 15 through May 10) to the faculty to whom they are assigned.
 Their term of employment runs for the full academic year for those assigned assistantships/associateships for both semesters or for the full semester for those assigned an assistantship/associateship for a single semester.
 All graduate assistants/associates must enroll in at least 6 hours of course work each semester.
 The maximum number of hours for which a half-time graduate assistant/associate can enroll is 12.
 However, graduate students are generally discouraged from enrolling in more than 9 to 10 credit hours.

 Teaching and research assistants/associates are expected to report for duty no later than the first day of their contract.
-Additionally, the Division of Graduate Education holds a university-wide orientation for new teaching assistants/associates before the semester begins, as well as seminars throughout the semester.
+Additionally, the Graduate College holds a university-wide orientation for new teaching assistants/associates before the semester begins, as well as seminars throughout the semester.
 New TAs are required to attend the orientation.